 3. Whether the controls have been implemented (i.e., they exist and the organisation has put them into operation)

-When Type 1 is appropriate: First-time ISAE 3402 engagements (as a stepping stone to Type 2), new service organisations, or when user entities need initial assurance on control design before committing to a service arrangement.
+Type 1 is appropriate for first-time ISAE 3402 engagements (as a stepping stone to Type 2), new service organisations, or when user entities need initial assurance on control design before committing to a service arrangement.

 1. Whether the controls operated effectively throughout the specified period

-When Type 2 is appropriate: Established service organisations where user auditors need to rely on controls operating effectively throughout the audit period.
+Type 2 is appropriate for established service organisations where user auditors need to rely on controls operating effectively throughout the audit period.
 Most sophisticated user entities and their auditors require Type 2 reports.

-If a Type 2 report covers 1 January to 30 September but the user entity's financial year runs to 31 December, the user auditor must consider the gap.
-The user auditor may need to perform additional procedures for the uncovered period (October to December) or obtain a "bridge letter" from the service organisation confirming no significant changes in controls during the gap period.
+Period coverage matters.
+If a Type 2 report covers 1 January to 30 September but the user entity’s financial year runs to 31 December, the user auditor has to deal with the gap.
+That usually means additional procedures for the uncovered period (October to December) or a “bridge letter” from the service organisation confirming no significant changes in controls during the gap.
+Skipping this is how files get flagged.

 The service organisation prepares a description of its system, which forms the subject matter of the engagement.
 The description must include, as appropriate: